stormqloud/kazoo-tgbbok/README.md

 The Great Big Book Of Kazoo

 These ramblings are here so I can add to them easily.
 When I write them, I'm fairly sure where to find it again.
+Kazoo is so large that it's easy to forget hat you already know.
+At the same time remember, "You don't know, what you don't know".

 This stuff is not for the absolute beginner.
 If you are just starting Kazoo, this is probably not the best starting point.